 - Or do you feel light on your feet with a much quieter and quicker ground contact?

 - Do your feet land under your hips, or in front of your body?

 - Do your feet roll inwards, or land on the outside of your feet?

 - What about your running cadence?

 #7 External focus

-This time shift your focus from an internal to an external factors – become aware of the firmness of the ground, undulations, external sounds (your foot strike and breathing, or those of others that you’re running with), obstacles (tree roots, rocks), your surroundings (trees, trails, sky etc) and weather conditions (cold, hot, windy etc).
+This time shift your focus from an internal to an external factors – notice the firmness of the ground, undulations, external sounds (your foot strike and breathing, or those of others you’re running with), obstacles (tree roots, rocks), your surroundings (trees, trails, sky etc) and weather (cold, hot, windy etc).